UTR: A Great Innovation With Hidden Drawbacks

 Although better than traditional ranking systems in some ways, there are hidden drawbacks to UTR.

 Traditional ranking systems are essentially a game rather than a measurement of skill.
-Play enough tournaments and win enough rounds (including defaults and withdrawals), and your ranking goes up even if you don’t actually improve.
-Since someone with a healthy budget and more resilient body can compete in more tournaments than a less fortunate player, this means you can hustle your way into a high ranking in a traditional system.
+Play enough tournaments and win enough rounds (including defaults and withdrawals), and your ranking goes up even if your skill level doesn’t improve.
+Someone with a healthy budget and resilient body can compete in more tournaments than a less fortunate player, which means you can hustle your way into a high ranking.
 With UTR on the other hand, having the health and resources to play often doesn’t impact your rating as much.
-You can participate in three matches can have a reasonably accurate rating as long as the opposition is the right level.
-And if you play more often, this only improves your rating’s accuracy.
+As long as you play six matches in a calendar year against reasonably close competition, you’ll get a fairly reliable rating.
+Play more often, and your rating gets more accurate.

 But this is a petty point.
 The real issue with UTR is how it affects the spirit of competition and the behavior of players that believe in the system.
 Specifically, there are many players that avoid opponents with lower ratings and seek out players with higher ratings.
 That’s because players can only gain UTR by beating better players while they might lose UTR by losing to players that are rated lower.
-This practice is driven by a universal understanding that a slightly worse opponent is a significant threat while a slightly better opponent is easier to deal with mentally.
-But learning to defeat less skilled opponents is an important part of player development and a unique challenge.
+But in tennis, there’s a universal understanding that slightly worse opponents are more dangerous than slightly better ones, and learning to defeat “worse” players is an important part of player development.
 Avoiding that challenge is insecure behavior and bad for the sport.

 And then there’s “treeing.”
 This term has been used to describe players who are playing way above their ordinary level (i.e. like “playing out of a tree”), but junior players mainly use this phrase to describe playing recklessly against higher rated opponents.
 By going for shots that are highly risky and far outside their abilities, the goal is to artificially raise one’s level for a single match.
 This behavior is considered immature by most people — a kind of audacious desperation to bypass the honest hard work they’d normally need to win a match.
 And though this kind of behavior happens in tennis no matter what, the anecdotal evidence suggests that the advent of UTR has made treeing more frequent.
 Indeed, how exactly are players supposed react when they’re told their opponent is objectively and mathematically better?